Create resilient, healthy and diverse urban environments

-Our teaching staff have strong links with industry and many are research leaders.
+Our teaching staff has strong links with industry and many are research leaders.
 The Burnley campus is based on nine hectares of ornamental heritage gardens.
 You will have access to a green roof and wall demonstration centre, landscape construction areas, a pruning garden and experimental plots, a unique collection of indigenous and exotic plants, container and field nurseries, a horticulture library, research areas, training gardens for design and maintenance, and thousands of plant specimens.